sabrinavzb/Cyclistic_Case_Study/README.md

 ### **PREPARE**

 Data was downloaded from the Divvy Bikes website: https://www.divvybikes.com/system-data The data was presented in a monthly format and was considered reliable as it was compiled and published by the organization itself.
+The analysis was conducted using only one year's worth of data, specifically from January 2022 to December 2022

 ### **PROCESS**

 To process, clean and analyze the data, the R programming language was selected.
 The necessary packages were loaded in R Studio and the data was imported using the read_csv function.
 In the data set, some columns were eliminated and new ones were introduced.
 Additionally, inaccuracies such as ride lengths less than or equal to zero were removed to ensure the validity and reliability of the information.
-A detailed explanation of the process can be located in the CaseStudy.r document.
+A detailed explanation of the process can be located in the Cyclistic.Case.Study.Rmd document.

 ### **ANALYZE**